 The Sanatana Dharma was not started by someone or named after any individual.
 It is a way of life which is in tune with nature and is also steadily evolving.
 It is a collection of practices based on the principle of undergoing various stages through many lifetimes in order to experience universal oneness and attain super-consciousness.
 It has no fixed belief system, a particular book with a code of conduct or heavenly messengers.
-It does not have any corporate hierarchy or mandatory weekly congregations.
+It does not have any religious hierarchy or mandatory weekly congregations.
 The Sanatana Dharma has been there since the time when no organised religions existed and as there was no other way of life, it did not require a name.

 The Sanatana Dharma is neither polytheistic nor monotheistic.
 The basic principles of the Sanatana Dharma lean more towards monism.
 It is the way of life with traditions practised by the Vedic people who worshipped natural forces such as Indra (rains), Agni (fire), Vayu (wind), Varun (water), etc. It aims at elevating everyone to a higher level of consciousness which automatically ensures people permanent peace and happiness.
 The Vedic culture is the oldest one that exists until today.
 It teaches equality not only among humans but also among all living beings.
 It never taught belligerence nor practised proselytisation.
 The Vedic way of life is a complete spiritual philosophy and the core teaching of the Vedas is Universal oneness.
 Understanding the Supreme Truth of oneness, doing some basic study of the scriptures, and being a modest seeker, are sufficient for one to ‘become’ a Sanatana Dharmi.
 There are no conversion ceremonies or assemblies that a person must join in order to become one.

 4. Who is God?
 Why do we have so many Gods and Goddesses?